 The Upside appeals to mass audience erogenous zones (bankable star, humor, candy-coating issues), that’s unapologetically feel-good while offering award season relief.

 The comedic drama doesn’t reinvent the wheel, but it doesn’t have to; it just must keep its head above water.
 The film delivers some solid laughs, largely resting on the unlikely buddy comedy chemistry of the two leads.
 Cranston has always had the innate ability to connect with his audience, with his plainspoken and endearing delivery.
-Hart’s role isn’t akin to breakout dramatic roles like Robin Williams in Good Will Hunting or even Good Morning Vietnam, but it’s a role that has him doing more than his usual running around performing his little-man shtick.
+Hart’s role isn’t akin to breaking up dramatic roles like Robin Williams in Good Will Hunting or Good Morning Vietnam.
+It’s a role that has him doing more than his usual running around performing his little-man shtick.

 Sure, there are moments you see the Hart standard appeal.
 We also buy the fact that he is a down on his luck parent.
 He cares about his kid while trying to make ends meet; he is not at all out of place here.
 Kidman is saddled with the usual, thankless, adoring, and loyal good woman by his side role.
 The kind where you don’t doubt for a second where her true feelings lay.

 The script for The Upside doesn’t delve too deeply into the reality of caregiving for a man who has lost feeling and use of everything below his neck.
 It is more concerned with aesthetics.
 Making you feel better about Cranston Phillip’s situation while caring about the outcome of his own limited outlook.
 After all, this isn’t aimed to be The Diving Bell and the Butterfly.
 It is always more feel-good to be confined to a wheelchair with lots of money than showing someone confined to a chair with family members struggling to make ends meet.
 There is no need to show the struggle to pay endless hospital bills (which is always more profitable by Hollywood standards).